Hand and Wrist Teaching Rounds – Ulnocarpal Impaction and DRUJ Instability

 Type of Fellowship: Clinical Fellowship

-Fellowship Supervisors: Drs Allan Liew (Director), Steven Papp and Geoffrey Wilkin.
+Fellowship Supervisors: Dr. Allan Liew

-Hospital Affiliation: The Ottawa Hospital (TOH), Hawkesbury District and General Hospital (HGH).
-Kemptville District Hospital (KDH)
+Hospital Affiliation: The Ottawa Hospital (TOH), Hawkesbury District and General Hospital (HGH), Kemptville District Hospital (KDH)

 The orthopaedic trauma fellowship is a one year program in the comprehensive management of musculoskeletal and soft tissue trauma covering both acute and delayed conditions.
 The fellowship will see significant involvement of the fellow in both clinical and surgical work to prepare them for independent orthopaedic practice with a subspecialty in orthopaedic trauma.
 Responsibilities will be delegated based on demonstration of the individual’s ability.